Australian Work Visas

 Temporary work visas

-1. Skilled Regional (Provisional) Visa (489 Visa): This visa is for skilled workers who want to live and work in regional Australia (towns outside the major capital cities of Syndey, Melbourne and Brisbane).
+1. Skilled Regional (Provisional) Visa (489 visa): This visa is for skilled workers who want to live and work in regional Australia (towns outside the major capital cities of Syndey, Melbourne and Brisbane).
 It allows you and your family to stay for up to four years, with the potential of getting permanent residency through the Skilled Regional Visa (887 Visa).

 2. Skilled Recognized Graduate Visa (476 Visa): If you're a recent engineering graduate, this visa lets you live, work, or study in Australia for up to 18 months.
 You must be under 31 and have a recognised degree or higher qualification from an institution accredited under the Washington Accord within the past two years.
+As of 1st, July 2024, application to this visa was permanently closed.
+You can explore other options.

 6. Temporary Work (International Relations) Visa (403 Visa): This visa is for people looking to improve Australia's international relations under bilateral agreements between Australia and their home country.
 It includes streams for government workers, foreign government workers, domestic workers, and the Seasonal Worker Program participants.